How to Choose the Right Reflow Oven for Your PCB

 Save Time with Thermal Profiles

-Depending on your budget, you can buy a reflow oven for $50, $50,000 or anywhere in between.
-I have used both a $50 “reflow oven” AKA a toaster oven and more sophisticated and expensive reflow ovens.
+Depending on your budget, you can buy a reflow oven for $50 to $50,000 or anywhere in between.
+I have used both a $50 “reflow oven” (a.k.a. a toaster oven) and much more sophisticated and expensive reflow ovens.
 There are advantages and disadvantages to each.

-An advantage of more higher-end reflow ovens is the ability to program several custom thermal profiles and save them in the oven’s software.
-This feature is invaluable if you have different types of Printed Circuit Boards to assemble.
-For example, a small PCB will heat up much faster than a large PCB, and therefore a shortened thermal profile can be created to provide the fastest soldering possible.
+An advantage of more higher-end reflow ovens is better software and parts like a better heating plate or heating element and circuit board allows the option to program several custom thermal profiles and save them in the oven’s software.
+This feature is invaluable if you have different types of Printed Circuit Boards to assemble and need to optimize your time.
+For example, the larger heating element will heat up a small PCB much faster than a large PCB, and therefore a shortened thermal profile can be created to provide the fastest soldering possible.

-Additionally, environmentally friendly applications may require lead-free solder paste, which has a higher melting point than traditional tin-lead based solder paste.
+Additionally, environmentally friendly applications may require lead-free solder paste, which has a higher melting point than traditional tin-lead based solder paste, and in so requiring an improved hot plate.
 Custom thermal profiles will give you the flexibility to efficiently solder different kinds of Printed Circuit Boards with various solder pastes.

 Along with thermal profiles, temperature precision and sensing are an important consideration for the reflow process.
 Reflow ovens usually have one or more thermocouples inside them to sense the temperature profile.
 These sensors ensure the oven heats and cools as desired.
 Just like your cooking oven at home, reflow ovens have hot areas, cold areas, and the temperature isn’t always 100% accurate.
 If you purchase a reflow oven with multiple thermocouples, you can ensure all important of the PCB heat sufficiently and more effectively “cook” your PCBs.